ocuroot/ocuroot/README.md

 * *Releases* define a process to build and deploy your applications and resources
 * *Environments* define locations where releases are deployed
 * *Deployments* represent a specific release being deployed to an environment
-* *Custom state* allows you to pass data into releases and deployments without having to modify code
+* *Custom State* allows you to pass data into releases and deployments without having to modify code

-Of these three, Environments, Deployments and Custom state have intent equivalents so they can be manually modified.
+Of these three, Environments, Deployments and Custom State have intent equivalents so they can be manually modified.
 Releases are entirely managed by Ocuroot based on the contents of your source repo.

 ## Installation